“Do not think that love, in order to be genuine, has to be extraordinary. What we need is to love without getting tired.” – Mother Teresa

 - NYTimes article on volunteering at Mother Teresa Mission Charities

-Help in Planning a Trip to India
+Planning a Trip to India

 - Is it safe for a woman to travel alone in India?
 I found it was, but I definitely had to change my behavior to be less open than I am used to the states.
 This article from a blog called Genderbytes on safety tips, while alarmist in tone, is actually very accurate in some basic things to keep in mind to stay safe.
+After several female tourists were terrorized in 2013 and 2014, I wrote this post to give you an idea of what to expect traveling as a solo female in India.